hpgrahsl/kryptonite-for-kafka/docs/configuration.md

 ### `cipher_data_key_identifier`

-The default keyset identifier used for encryption in case field settings do not specify their own key.
-Must match an `identifier` present in `cipher_data_keys` (or resolvable from the used cloud KMS).
+The default key identifier used for encryption in case field settings do not specify their own key.
+For regular and keyset-based encryption this is the data-key identifier.
+It must match an `identifier` present in `cipher_data_keys` (or be resolvable from the used cloud KMS).

 !!! warning "`cipher_data_keys` is a required config parameter"
     Empty string is acceptable for decryption-only scenarios.